Stergios-Konstantinidis/Improving-Access-to-Vast-Historical-Archives-with-Large-Language-Models/README.md

    - **Purpose:** Utilizes large language models to clean, correct, and post-process the OCR results, improving text accuracy.

 ### **4-ChromaIndex.py**
-   - **Purpose:** (Add a brief description of what this script does, e.g., "Indexes the processed documents for efficient retrieval using Chroma.")
+   - **Purpose:** Indexes the processed documents for efficient retrieval using ChromaDB, designed to work with all-mini-lm6, open-ai and vertex ai embeddings

 ### **5-RAG.py**
    - **Purpose:** (Add a brief description, e.g., "Implements Retrieval-Augmented Generation for advanced querying and analysis.")